Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/computerSystems.md

 ![](image/2022-10-11-11-16-00.png)

+- Note if we treat the miss ratio is fixed in every level as p, then the hit ratio will be 1-p.

 - 'Temporal locality' refers to the reuse of the data which are time relatively.
 - 'Spatial locality' refers to use of the data within close storage locations.
+When am instruction or a data is repeated a number of time it manifests spatial locality.

 ![](image/2022-10-11-11-25-16.png)